jackmott/jackmott.github.io/_posts/2016-7-22-making-obvious-fast.markdown

 	}

 ```
+Visual C++ will actually use older SSE SIMD instructions by default, which can do a few operations on two doubles or four floats at a time.
-Note that to get floating point addition vectorized automatically you have to specify to the compiler that you want 'fast floating point', as floating point
+To get AVX2 instructions used here, which can operate on 4 doubles at a time, you have to specify to the compiler that you want 'fast floating point'
-addition is not associative.
-Results will be different when vectorized, though they will actually be more accurate, not less. (in this case, maybe all?)
+and specify that you want to target AVX2 instructions as well.
+Results will be different when vectorized, though they will actually be more
+accurate, not less. (in this case, maybe all?)

 ### C# Linq Select Sum - 260 milliseconds
 ``` c#